tinybirdco/iceberg-tinybird/README.md

 export ICEBERG_TABLE=your_table
 ```

-Your Apache Iceberg table is in `s3://your-bucket/iceberg/your_db/your_table`
+Your Apache Iceberg table is created in `s3://your-bucket/iceberg/your_db/your_table`

 2. Configure the Tinybird project locally